zhopan77/MarketBigPictureWatch/README.md

-This Julia script (MarketBigPictureWatch_run.jl) downloads key economic and market data from Fred, Yahoo, and Quandl.
+This Pyton (MarketBigPictureWatch.py) downloads key economic and market data from Fred, Yahoo, and Multpl.
+(Note that Quandl free data is essentially unusable after being acquired by NASDAQ.)

+(The Julia script (MarketBigPictureWatch_run.jl) is not maintained anymore but kept for backup.)

 Plots are generated using these data and PyPlot to show big pictures of how things are going economically, particularly in the US.

-Requires Julia 1.x.

-An environmental variable QUANDL_API_KEY must be set with the Quandl API key before running.
-(Get your API key by signing up for a free account at https://data.nasdaq.com.)